Invariant Distributions for homogeneous flows: Partially hyperbolic homogeneous flows

 Here $\dim_H$ denotes the Hausdorff dimension. \end{theorem}

-Observe that if the flow $g^\R$ is ergodic, it is enough to assume that the closed invariant set $Z \subset G/\Gamma$ be proper.
+Observe that if the flow $\flow_\R$ is ergodic, it is enough to assume that the closed invariant set $Z \subset G/\Gamma$ be proper.

-\begin{corollary} Under the conditions of Theorem~\ref{thm:kleinbock-margulis} the flow $(G/\Gamma,g^\R)$ has infinitely many different compact minimal invariant sets. \end{corollary}
+\begin{corollary} Under the conditions of Theorem~\ref{thm:kleinbock-margulis} the flow $(G/\Gamma,\flow_\R)$ has infinitely many different compact minimal invariant sets. \end{corollary}

 \begin{proposition} Let $G$ be a connected semi-simple Lie group and $G/D$ a finite volume space.
-Assume that the flow $g^\R$ on $G/D$ is partially hyperbolic.
-Then the flow $(G/\Gamma,g^\R)$ has infinitely many distinct compact minimal invariant sets, and consequently infinitely many $g_\R$-invariant and mutually singular ergodic measures. \end{proposition}
+Assume that the flow $\flow_\R$ on $G/D$ is partially hyperbolic.
+Then the flow $(G/\Gamma,\flow_\R)$ has infinitely many distinct minimal invariant sets supporting infinitely many $g_\R$-invariant and mutually singular ergodic probability measures. \end{proposition}

 \begin{proof} Let $G=K\times S$ be the decomposition of $G$ as the almost-direct product of a compact semi-simple subgroup $K$ and of a totally non-compact semi-simple group $S$, with both $K$ and $S$ connected normal subgroups.
-Since the flow $(G/\Gamma,g^\R)$ is partially hyperbolic $S$ is not trivial.
+Since the flow $(G/\Gamma,\flow_\R)$ is partially hyperbolic $S$ is not trivial.
 Since $K$ is compact and normal, then $D'=DK=KD\subset G$ is a closed subgroup, and since $D\subset KD$, then $G/KD$ is of finite volume.
 Moreover, $(G/K)/DK\sim G/KD$ is of finite volume and $G'=G/K\sim S/S\cap K$ is semi-simple without compact factor with $D'\subset G'$ a closed subgroup with $G'/D'$ of finite volume and a projection $p:G/D\to G'/D'$.
 Thus we may assume that $G$ is totally non compact, and by Proposition~\ref{prop:lattice_red}, that the center of $G$ is finite and that $D$ is a lattice.